SecretDiscorder/djavy/README.md

 to build configurate JAVA_HOME JDK_HOME for jnius , ensure you know that JAVA PATH

-set service name and package name example : org.kivy.android.PythonService (buildozer.spec)
+set service name and package name example : org.kivy.android.PythonService org.kivy.android.PythonActivity (buildozer.spec)

+django project settings in service/

+app in tool/

 After git clone
 move all file in your django directory to main collab directory